demisto/content/Packs/ImpossibleTraveler/Playbooks/playbook-Impossible_Traveller_CHANGELOG.md

 ## [Unreleased]
-- Simplified the process of getting the user's manager details.
+  - Simplified the process that gets details of the the user's manager.
   - Fixed a potential error with running Active Directory commands when the integration is disabled.

 ## [20.3.4] - 2020-03-30
 Fixed an issue with sending an email to the manager of the user.